StratifyLabs/StratifyOS/README.md

 ## License

 The Stratify OS source code is available under a commercial source available license.
 The license requires a hardware ID be issued by Stratify Labs, Inc and used to identify unique hardware configurations.
-Hardware IDs are available free of charge to hobbyist, educational and other non-commercial applications.
+Hardware IDs are available free of charge and allow the licensee to use Stratify OS without any charges or fees on the hardware design associatd with the ID.